 That said, Christmas day and the run up to it is still very much about the food for me and I’m fortunate to have a family who are very accommodating; but when Asda got in touch with me to ask me to contribute to their guide on inclusivity at Christmas, it really got me thinking about what that means.

 I’ve realised that I love the concept of inclusivity at Christmas that Asda is championing.
 I truly feel that time spent together is all the more special if it is inclusive of everyone’s needs.
 If you’re spending Christmas together as a family and cooking together, then it’s an ideal opportunity to create something that involves everyone – where no one feels that their needs have gone unheard.
 With a little communication and cooperation, an inclusive Christmas doesn’t have to be difficult.

 Here are my tips and ideas for making your Christmas inclusive…

 Treat everyone’s preferences and needs as equal

 Consider how you can cater for everyone equally – this is far easier and less stressful than trying to come up with separate meals and separate options for everyone.
 Begin by looking for the common ground – what does everyone eat?

 Come up with an inclusive menu

 This is also a good point to get everyone involved.
-Tracking down “accidentally vegan” items won’t bump up your shopping bill in the same speciality foods can and means that everyone can enjoy the same Christmassy foods.
-You’ll find most vegans are aware of which festive foods are often accidentally, including mince pies and Christmas pudding, and can definitely offer their expertise!
+Tracking down “accidentally vegan” items won’t bump up your shopping bill in the same way that speciality foods can – and this means that everyone can enjoy the same Christmassy foods.
+You’ll find that most vegans are aware of which festive foods they can have!

 By the time I started doing my own shopping I’d already given up meat, so reading labels is something I’ve done my whole adult life.
 It’s second nature.
 I am, however, fully aware that this is not how the vast majority of people shop!